Akbarsait/mac-apps/README.md

 - [XtraFinder](https://www.trankynam.com/xtrafinder/) A free Finder tool that provides a good amount of features not available in default Mac finder.
 - [Go2Sheel](https://itunes.apple.com/us/app/go2shell/id445770608?mt=12) A free tiny utility that helps to open a terminal window to the current directory in Finder.
 - [Dash](https://kapeli.com/dash) - A free code snippet manager and an API documentation browser with instant offline access to 200+ APIs.
+- [Spark](https://sparkmailapp.com/) - A free and paid version app with simplicity and feature-rich email client for Mac.

 ## Data Related Apps
 - [Tableplus](https://tableplus.com/) A lightweight GUI for MySQL, PostgreSQL and many more.